mercadopago/devsite-docs/guides/additional-content/homologator/homologator.en.md

 # Integration quality

-Self homologator is a tool where you can **measure the quality of your application**, making it possible to identify points of improvement in your integration to bring it in line with Mercado Pago standards.
+With this tool you will be able to **measure the quality of your application**, making it possible to identify points of improvement in your integration to bring it up to Mercado Pago standards.

 > WARNING
 >